Hamidalavi/Javascript-tips/6-async.md

 ## Promsise (step by step)

-I know, these examples are hard to lean, Let's do this step by step:
+We know, these examples are hard to lean, Let's do this step by step:

 ```js
 let pm = new Promise(function (x, y) {